marshall7m/terraform-aws-infrastructure-live-ci/README.md

 `min_rejection_count`: Minimum number of rejections needed to decline the deployment

-`plan_role_arn`: AWS IAM role used to run `plan_command`
+`plan_role_arn`: AWS IAM role ARN used to run `plan_command`

-`deploy_role_arn`: AWS IAM role used to run `deploy_command`
+`deploy_role_arn`: AWS IAM role ARN used to run `deploy_command`

 ### Definition

 The Step Function definition comprises of six tasks.

-`Plan`: A CodeBuild project will spin up a build that will run the record's associated `plan_command`.
-This will output the Terraform plan to the CloudWatch logs for users to see what resources will be created/modified.
+`Plan`: A CodeBuild project referenced as `terra_run` within the module will run the record's associated `plan_command`.
+This will output the Terraform plan to the CloudWatch logs for users to see what resources will be created/modified/deleted.

-`Request Approval`: A Lambda Function will send an approval request via AWS SES to every email address defined under the record's `voters` attribute.
-When a voter approves/rejects a deployment, a separate Lambda Function updates the records approval or rejection count.
+`Request Approval`: A Lambda Function referenced as `approval_request` within the module will send an approval request via AWS SES to every email address defined under the record's `voters` attribute.
+When a voter approves/rejects a deployment, a different Lambda Function referenced as `approval_response` will update the records approval or rejection count.
 Once the minimum approval count is met, the Lambda Function will send a task success token back to the associated Step Function execution.

-`Approval Results`: Based on which minimum approval count is met, this task will conditionally choose which task to run next.
+`Approval Results`: Based on which minimum approval count is met, this task will conditionally choose which downstream task to run next.
 If the approval count is met, the `Deploy` task will be runned.
 If the rejection count is met, the `Reject` task will be runned.

-`Deploy`: A CodeBuild project will spin up a build that will run the record's associated `deploy_command`.
-This Terraform apply output will be displayed within the CloudWatch logs for users to see what resources were created/modified.
+`Deploy`: The `terra_run` CodeBuild project will run the record's associated `deploy_command`.
+This Terraform apply output will be displayed within the CloudWatch logs for users to see what resources were created/modified/deleted.
 If the deployment created new provider resources, a bash script will update the record's associated `new_resources` attribute with the new provider resource addresses that were created.
+The "Rollback New Provider Resources" section below will explain how the `new_resources` attribute will be used.

 `Success`: If all Step Function tasks were successful, this task will output a status of `succeeded` along other output attributes.